Embattled U.S. Rep. George Santos treated donors to dinners in Atlantic City

 He has admitted to lying about his biography and is reported to be under investigation by U.S., state, county and Brazilian officials.

-According to the Federal Election Commission, Santos spent $1,084.99 on dinner at Hell's Kitchen Gordon Ramsey Pub & Grill at Caesar's Atlantic City, $659.99 at Il Mulino at the Hard Rock Hotel & Casino, and $537.53 on a two-night stay at Harrah's Resort Atlantic City.
+According to the Federal Election Commission, Santos spent $1,084.99 on dinner at Hell's Kitchen Gordon Ramsay Pub & Grill at Caesars Atlantic City, $659.99 at Il Mulino at Hard Rock Hotel & Casino Atlantic City, and $537.53 on a two-night stay at Harrah's Resort Atlantic City.

 People are also reading…

-"We had no knowledge of it," Purdy said in a telephone interview.
+"We had no knowledge of it," Purdy said in a phone interview.
 "He never contacted us."

-He either brought his own supporters from in and around his district, which covers parts of Long Island and Queens, New York City, or he invited local individuals on his own, Purdy surmised.
+He either brought his own supporters from in and around his district, which covers parts of Long Island and the Queens borough of New York City, or he invited local individuals on his own, Purdy surmised.

 But Purdy hasn't heard from anyone who was invited.

-The list of individual donors from New Jersey on Santos's FEC reports are few and far between.
+Individual donors from New Jersey listed on Santos' FEC reports are few and far between.

-Vernon Hill II, of Moorestown, who made a fortune in the banking industry, is listed as donating or helping to organize donations of a total of about $7,600.
+Vernon Hill II, of Moorestown, Burlington County, who made a fortune in the banking industry, is listed as donating or helping to organize donations of a total of about $7,600.

 Hill is identified as representing Site Development, of Mount Laurel, Burlington County.